i1li/PyHTCC_web/README.md

 py serv.py
 ```

 With the Flask server running, open a browser window to `localhost:5001`.
 To load sample schedules click `Import Schedules` and select the `sample-schedules.json` file in project directory.
+(An update now automatically loads these from `default-app-state.json`).

-In this case, your browser runs the app, and sends the state back to the Flask server for persistence.
+When you open the app in a browser, it sends the state back to the Flask server for persistence.
 Once you have saved your settings and schedule, you can run the app in a way that does not require a browser window:

 ### State Persistence & Running Without Browser or UI
 Using Node.js and jsdom (which simulates a browser environment), you can continue thermostat management without a UI by running the `no-ui.js` file while the Flask server is running.